-We are delighted that dentistry as a health profession leads the way in not just repairing the damage from disease and injury, but also preventing it.
-Perhaps our greatest joy in dental practice lies in this area.
-We love teaming with people in helping them to keep their teeth healthy and fit for the rest of their lives.
+We are proud that dentistry as a health profession leads the way in not just repairing the damage from disease and injury, but also in preventing it.
+Perhaps our greatest satisfaction in dental practice lies in this area.
+We are passionate in teaming with people to keep their teeth and oral tissues healthy for the rest of their lives.

 Cavity prevention therapy